 1. Corporations are required to file a tax return annually regardless of their taxable income.

-AACSB: Reflective Thinking AICPA: FN Reporting Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
-Level of Difficulty: 2 Medium Topic: Taxpayer filing requirements
+Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.

 2. The tax return filing requirements for individual taxpayers only depend on the taxpayer's filing status.